 However, they did not provide a signal on the Friday report, which is expected to show a big loss of jobs due to major snowstorms that hammered much of the country last month.

 According to a Reuters survey, U.S. nonfarm payrolls are forecast to have fallen 50,000 last month after slipping 20,000 in January.
 The median forecast from the 20 most accurate forecasters also sees payrolls falling by 50,000 while the 10 most accurate economists predict a 70,000 decline.

 The labor market is being anxiously watched to see whether the economy's recovery from the worst downturn since the 1930s will be sustained when support from government stimulus and the rebuilding of inventories fade this year.

+Congress this week extended jobless benefits for 400,000 people who otherwise would have exhausted them in coming weeks.
 A recent spike in jobless claims had given rise to fears the labor recovery could be stalling, but that was largely allayed by the latest drop.

 Reports on consumer spending and manufacturing this week suggested the economic recovery remained on course, with the jobs picture steadily improving.

 Anecdotal and statistical evidence in February suggest the labor market continues to improve on an underlying basis, said Omair Sharif, an economist at RBS in Stamford, Connecticut.
 Though the weather may have depressed the jobs figures in February, we continue to expect healthy payroll growth in the coming months.